nevinera/traverse/rules/combat.md

 Effects that last 'for X turns' or 'for X rounds' are placed in the appropriate location with X different counters on them - each time the condition is fulfilled (end of that player's turn, end of a round), remove one counter.
 When the last counter is removed, the card is discarded.

+Unless otherwise stated, a bonus that is applied by a card lasts only through the completion of that one card's action.
+For example, if a card that states "the target gets a +1 bonus to their defense" is played, the defense bonus would end once that card is resolved and would not extend into the next card played.

 ## Notation